rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt2/index.md

 		- `BTC_USD`, which will hold the price of Bitcoin in USD (e.g `BTC_USD` = 18656)
 		- `TRANSACTION_FEE_USD`, which will hold the price of the transaction fee in USD (e.g `TRANSACTION_FEE_USD` = 11.66)
 	- Implement the `processTransaction` method in the derived `BitcoinRobust` class.
 This method will now need to deduct a transaction fee off the amount of Bitcoin in the requested transaction. _Note: you should also take the transaction fee into account when checking to see whether or not there are sufficient funds for the transaction._
+	- Create one method that will be used to [serialize](#serialization) the Java object to a JSON response.
+		- public double getTransactionFeeUSD()

 - Refactor the singleton attribute in the `DigitalWallet` from the `Bitcoin` singleton, to the `BitcoinRobust` singleton.
 Notice, since we are correctly implementing the Liskov Substitution Principle, we are able to seamlessly swap in the `BitcoinRobust` class in the `DigitalWallet` class without having to refactor the `DigitalWallet` class.